openfabr/cdf/docs/introduction/react-for-iac.md

 ## React for Building UI v.
 CDF for Building Infrastructure

-We developers have long benefited from the arrivals from frameworks that boost productivity when developing using certain languages.
-Think *Ruby on Rails* to *Ruby*, or *Spring (Boot)* to *Java*.
+As developers, for a long time, we have benefited from frameworks that boost productivity when developing in certain languages.
+Think *Ruby on Rails* for *Ruby*, or *Spring (Boot)* for *Java*.

 The arrival of *React* has completely changed how we develop UI (React DOM on web, React Native on mobile).
 Yes, we have had *JavaScript* for as many years as Internet, which seems to give us good enough web development experience.
 But there was nothing like React that gives us a component-based approach while marrying *HTML* and *JavaScript* seamlessly, and seeing *TypeScript* gaining popularity as a result.